day8/re-frame-async-flow-fx/README.md

 tasks.
 We care only that task2 is started when task1 finishes successfully, and we don't need to know what task1 or task2 actually do.

-To distill that: we care only that the `dispatch` to start task2 is fired correctly when we have seen an event saying that task1 finished successfully.
+To distil that: we care only that the `dispatch` to start task2 is fired correctly when we have seen an event saying that task1 finished successfully.

 ### When-E1-Then-E2

 Read that last paragraph again.
-It distills further to: when event E1 happens then `dispatch` event E2.
+It distils further to: when event E1 happens then `dispatch` event E2.
 Or, more pithily again, When-E1-Then-E2.

 When-E1-Then-E2 is the simple case, with more complicated variations like:
   - when **both** events E1 and E2 have happened, then dispatch E3